-They found that although 48 percent of the study participants had struggled emotionally after their babies were born, very few got help.
-Many parents reported that with caring for multiple babies at once, finding childcare, and the financial stress of finding a therapist, it often felt like another burden.
+They found that, although 48 percent of the study participants had struggled emotionally after their babies were born, very few got help.
+Many parents reported that with caring for multiple babies at once, finding childcare, and the financial stress of finding a therapist, often felt like another burden.

 In addition to psychological interventions and medication, there are a number of things new moms can do to help cope with the stress of parenting two babies.
 Using some or all of these coping skills in the face of PPD can help improve outcomes and manage symptoms.

-- Make time for yourself – While finding a few quiet moments for yourself may seem impossible, they are so important.
+- Make time for yourself.
+While finding a few quiet moments for yourself may seem impossible, they are so important.
 Make sure to take a break and focus on yourself.
-Take a shower, talk to a friend on the phone, meditate or anything that makes you feel like yourself again.
+Take a shower, talk to a friend on the phone, meditate, or do anything that makes you feel like yourself again.

 Despite the growing body of information about postpartum depression and its impact on moms of multiples, there is still a gap that needs to be bridged.
 Too many women are left untreated and suffering in silence.
 The more information moms-to-be and new moms have, the more they can understand what is going on.